crcx/retroforth/README.md

     make -kis

-If you are building an an older Linux system and are running into problems, try using the alternative Makefile:
+If you are building on an older Linux system and are running into problems, try using the alternative Makefile:

     make -f Makefile.linux